Monterey Hit-and-Run Accident Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Although Monterey is a wonderful place to live, automobile accidents are a fact of life in Monterey.
 Hit-and-run accidents are becoming more common in many cities in California.
-Arash Law, led by Arash Khorsandi, Esq. offers excellent legal representation if you are searching for reputable Monterey hit-and-run accident attorneys near you.
+Arash Law is committed to providing legal representation.
+If you are searching for Monterey hit-and-run accident attorneys near you, we’re here to help.

 April 2019: $5M settlement in a traumatic brain injury case involving a motor vehicle collision.– BRIAN BEECHER

 More than one party may be liable for one individual’s injuries and property damage.
-These parties may both be liable for a portion of the damages suffered by the injured party.
+These parties may be liable for a portion of the damages suffered by the injured party.
 California adheres to a system of pure comparative negligence.
-Under this system, an injured victim may seek financial compensation from a different at-fault party at a lower percentage.
-A party may have suffered $10,000 in damages in an automobile accident but was twenty percent liable for the accident.
-This party will have their financial compensation reduced by twenty percent and will receive $8,000 in financial compensation.

 California Vehicle Code Section 20002 is one of the most important hit-and-run statutes in California.
 Hit-and-run accidents often occur unexpectedly, particularly hit-and-run accidents that involve only property damage.
-Hit-and-run drivers are supposed to provide contact information for a damaged automobile’s owner.
+Hit-and-run drivers are supposed to provide contact information for a damaged automobile to the owner.
 Yet many hit-and-run drivers simply leave the accident scene after striking an automobile and causing property damage.

 California Vehicle Code Section 20002 forbids a person from fleeing an accident scene without providing their contact information when another person’s property is damaged during an accident.
 California Vehicle Code Section 20001 is a closely related statute that deals with felony hit-and-run in California.